 Carlo’s other contributions to community and demonstrations of leadership include 10 years on the former Mission Hospital Board, where he was instrumental in the smooth transition to Fraser Health Authority; participating in the formation and building of Mission’s Economic Development Committee, with a goal of making Mission a destination; and lending his voice and expertise to the growth and decision making in the downtown area through the Mission Downtown Business Association (DBA).
-Carlo has also recently taken on a new position as a grandfather, a position he is enjoying immensely.
+Recently Carlo has taken on a new, very important position; he’s a grandfather and enjoying every minute of it.

 Linda Clark - Executive Secretary

 (2017 - 2024)